 Top things to do near Dartmouth in Devon

 It goes without saying that we are huge fans of Dartmouth in Devon.
 We think it’s a brilliant base for a holiday by the sea with such much going on.
 It would be easy to fill a week watching life on the river, browsing the independent shops and enjoying our local family days out.
 But what about a bit further afield?
-Here’s our top picks from the long list of things to do near Dartmouth.
+Here are our top picks from the long list of things to do near Dartmouth.

 A short ferry ride and car journey away is Brixham, famed for its fish market and picturesque harbour.
-You can also reach it by passenger ferry from Dartmouth followed by a 20 minute bus ride from Kingswear.
-At certain times of year you can also take a boat trip from Dartmouth to Brixham.
+You can also reach it by passenger ferry from Dartmouth, followed by a 20-minute bus ride from Kingswear.
+At certain times of year, you can also take a boat trip from Dartmouth to Brixham.

-When you reach the harbour you’ll immediately notice the replica of Sir Francis Drake’s Golden Hind.
-A tour is great fun for kids with plenty of nautical facts and pirate effects to spot.
+When you reach the harbour, you’ll immediately notice the replica of Sir Francis Drake’s Golden Hind.
+A tour is great fun for kids, with plenty of nautical facts and pirate effects to spot.
 You can even walk the plank.

-If you want to find out more about Brixham’s fishing industry and heritage you can book a tour of the fish market.
+If you want to find out more about Brixham’s fishing industry and heritage, you can book a tour of the fish market.

-Other places around Brixham that we can recommend visiting are Coleton Fishacre – a holiday home and gardens designed by the D’Oyly Carte family that’s now managed by the National Trust – and Berry Head Nature Reserve where there are wonderful views of Torbay.
+Other places around Brixham that we can recommend visiting are Coleton Fishacre – a holiday home and gardens designed by the D’Oyly Carte family that’s now managed by the National Trust – and Berry Head Nature Reserve, where there are wonderful views of Torbay.

-The historic market town of Totnes is a 25 minute drive away or 1 hour and 15 minutes by direct bus.
+The historic market town of Totnes is a 25-minute drive away or 1 hour and 15 minutes by direct bus.